tkglaser/app-nehmen/README.md

-# AppNehmen Calory Counter
+# AppNehmen Calorie Counter
-The goal of this project is to create a calory counter that doesn't suck.
+The goal of this project is to create a calorie counter that doesn't suck.

 ## Architecture
 - The app is a PWA written in Angular.
 This means: